 What form(s) does this medication come in?

-Each light green and standard yellow opaque, size 3, hard gelatin capsule, imprinted with "BJ" on cap and "F20" on contains 22.36 mg of fluoxetine hydrochloride, equivalent to 20 mg of fluoxetine.
-Nonmedicinal ingredients: colloidal anhydrous silica, magnesium stearate, pregelatinized starch and purified talc.
-The capsule shells contain black ink (black iron oxide, butyl alcohol, dehydrated alcohol, isopropyl alcohol, potassium hydroxide, propylene glycol, shellac, strong ammonia solution), erythrosine, gelatin, indigo carmine, quinoline yellow and titanium dioxide.
+Each light green and standard yellow opaque, size 3, hard gelatin capsule, imprinted with "BJ" on cap and "F20" on body contains 22.36 mg of fluoxetine hydrochloride, equivalent to 20 mg of fluoxetine.
+Nonmedicinal ingredients: colloidal anhydrous silica, magnesium stearate, pregelatinized starch, and purified talc.
+The capsule shells contain black ink (black iron oxide, butyl alcohol, dehydrated alcohol, isopropyl alcohol, potassium hydroxide, propylene glycol, shellac, strong ammonia solution), erythrosine, gelatin, indigo carmine, quinoline yellow, and titanium dioxide.

 How should I use this medication?